RoyalIcing/Orb/site/readme.md

 - [Documentation](https://hexdocs.pm/orb)
 - [GitHub](https://github.com/RoyalIcing/Orb)

-Orb is a fresh way to write WebAssembly.
-Instead of choosing an existing language like C and mapping its semantics to WebAssembly, Orb starts with WebAssembly’s raw ingredients and asks “how do we make this more convenient to write?”.

-It achieves this by embracing the Elixir ecosystem at compile time.
-Elixir becomes a powerful preprocessor for WebAssembly.

-You get to use:

-- Elixir’s composable module system.
-- Elixir’s [package manager Hex](https://hex.pm) for publishing your WebAssembly modules as reusable Elixir libraries.
-- Elixir’s [built-in ExUnit](https://hexdocs.pm/ex_unit/ExUnit.html) to test your modules.
-- Elixir’s powerful macros.
-- Elixir language servers and syntax highlighting in Visual Studio Code, Zed & GitHub.
+For years I’ve been a JavaScript developer.
+JavaScript runs everywhere: the browser where it was born, on the server, on your phone, on your laptop.
+But adopting JavaScript means adopting an increasingly complex and bloated suite of tools.

+WebAssembly offers a restart, again born in the browser and again running on the server, your phone and laptop.
+It takes things down to the studs, at a level even lower than JavaScript, which allows even better performance.
+But take an existing toolset and its WebAssembly output is often hundreds of kilobytes or more, and targets a single platform instead of running everywhere.

+Orb takes the lesson of components that React taught: give developers the raw ingredients and make them easily composable.
+Make UI components.
+Make state machine components.
+Make decoder/encoder components for common formats.
+And then make those run everywhere.

+Orb piggybacks on the existing Elixir ecosystem: it has a module system, it has a [package manager](https://hex.pm), it has a [test runner](https://hexdocs.pm/ex_unit/ExUnit.html), it has a language server, and it has an awesome community.

+In fact, Orb lets you run any Elixir code when compiling your WebAssembly.
+It’s just like how React lets you write any JavaScript when rendering out primitive HTML.
+Orb is like JSX but for WebAssembly.

-Orb is Elixir at compile time and WebAssembly at runtime.
+Orb is the full power of Elixir at compile time and the portability of WebAssembly at runtime.

 Orb is [alpha](https://github.com/RoyalIcing/Orb/issues?q=is%3Aopen+is%3Aissue+milestone%3AAlpha) in active development.
 My aim is to refine the current feature set and complete a `.wasm` compiler (current it compiles to WebAssembly’s `.wat` text format) in order to [get to beta](https://github.com/RoyalIcing/Orb/issues?q=is%3Aopen+is%3Aissue+milestone%3ABeta).